feifei61/vending-machine/README.md

 Admin is allowed to make several changes to the vending machine including modify the details of products, produce activity reports, and assign roles to users.

 ### How to run application
-To run the application, navigate to the folder a2:
+To run the application, navigate to the folder a2 in the terminal:
 ```
 cd a2
 ```